firebase/firebase-js-sdk/docs-devsite/messaging.md

 {% endcomment %}

 # messaging package
 The Firebase Cloud Messaging Web SDK.

-The Firebase Cloud Messaging Web SDK currently does not work in Node.js.
+This SDK currently does not work in Node.js.

 |  Entry Point | Description |
 |  --- | --- |